DCC-EX/dcc-ex.github.io/docs/ex-rail/getting-started.rst

  RESERVE(3) // and another in block 3
  SENDLOCO(3,12) // send Loco DCC addr 3 on to route 12
  SENDLOCO(17,34) // send loco DCC addr 17 to route 34
- DONE // don’t drop through to the first sequence definition that follows in the script file
+ DONE // don't drop through to the first sequence definition that follows in the script file

 .. hint:: Some interesting points about the startup: